skyglass-examples/customer-management-keycloak/README.md

 - go to "**k3s-traefik**" folder of this github repository

-- Edit "**200-usermgmt.yaml**": replace "**skyglass/user-management:1.0.0**" with the name of your docker image
+- Edit "**250-customermgmt.yaml**": replace "**skyglass/customer-management:1.0.0**" with the name of your docker image

-- Edit "**0006-traefik-service.yaml**": set "**service.beta.kubernetes.io/aws-load-balancer-ssl-cert**" to cerfiticate_arn of your AWS Certificate

 - go back to "**terraform**" directory and run the following commands:
 ```
 export KUBECONFIG=./ks3/k3s.yaml

-kubectl apply -f ../k3s-traefik
+kubectl apply -f ../k3s
 ```

 - let's assume that the name of your "**CNAME**" record is "**users.test.com**"